-Our second book will be Forgiveness by Mark Sakamoto.
+Our book is Forgiveness by Mark Sakamoto.

 When the Second World War broke out, Ralph MacLean traded his quiet yet troubled life on the Magdalen Islands in eastern Canada for the ravages of war overseas.
 On the other side of the country, Mitsue Sakamoto and her family felt their pleasant life in Vancouver starting to fade away after the Japanese attack on Pearl Harbor.